LATEST NEWS AND EVENTS FROM THE SCHOOL OF ENGINEERING

 Fernando: The role is undoubtedly complicated, because we have to take care of the people but without forgetting the characters.
 We have to make sure that things go well without forgetting to have a good time.
 And it is not an easy task because there are many other things going on in the race.

 Diana: Between the master's degree and the theater, there is little time left to do your own thing.
-Anyway, I try to go out with friends, have a good time and unwind from my studies, but nothing like dancing or going swimming.
+Anyway, attention to go out with friends, have a good time and unwind from my studies, but nothing like dancing or going swimming.

 Fernando: I'm doing my master's degree in industrials... or rather surviving it, because it takes up so much time that we can hardly dedicate time to Chismas.
 I love clowning around, but not as a hobby but as a lifestyle.
 Other more so, I like to read, go to the mountains, design the blades of an impeller (I dedicate five minutes every night to this) and my favorite as a good Andalusian: talking with friends, and if there is beer in the middle, so much the better.